pgEdge/pgedge-helm/docs/usage/connecting.md

 !!! note

-    The current version of pgedge-helm does not implement server certificate verification, so the `sslmode` in your DSN should be set to `require`.
+    The current version of the pgEdge Helm chart does not implement server certificate verification, so the `sslmode` in your DSN should be set to `require`.

 ## Connecting with password authentication